Hearing Impairment: Introduction

 Hearing Impairment: Misdiagnosis

 Diagnosing hearing impairment and its cause may be delayed or missed because in some cases, it may not be severe enough for a person to seek medical care.
 Some people, especially the elderly, may be unaware of a gradual loss, change or impairment in hearing.
-In addition, some people may not seek medical care for a hearing impairment because they believe it to be a normal part of aging.
-However ...more misdiagnosis »
+In addition, some people may not seek medical care for a hearing impairment because they ...more misdiagnosis »

 Symptoms of Hearing Impairment